Oh the allure of landscape photography….

 To experience the adventure of the unknown and encounter the realities of the wilderness!

 I’ve longed for it.
 I’ll never forget, when I was about 14 years old, the incredible desire to travel to Denali National Park after reading an article in an old Outdoor Photographer magazine.
 I’ve looked at far too many REI advertisements, with their displays of cheerful campers and confident hikers enjoying the most idyllic of scenic locations.
 I’ve read enough sobering adventures like “Endurance” and “The Long Walk” that one would think I should be more inclined to stay at home than to waste my time longing to experience the uncertainties of the wilderness myself.
-Surrounded by the hubbub of Chicagoland, I would pause to listen to the call of the sandhill crane.
+Surrounded by the hubbub of Chicagoland, I would pause to listen to the call of migratory sandhill cranes.

 And I’ve pursued it.
 God has made possible many incredible opportunities.
 Denali is indeed an amazing place.
 I’ve camped in the shadow of Mt.
 Shasta.
 I’ve gotten myself lost in the John Muir Wilderness.
 I’ve hiked countless miles in countless places, in rain, in snow, in heat, to experience countless sunsets and countless hikes back to the car after dark.
 I’ve biked through the countryside in South Korea, walked the crowded streets of Mexico City and photographed from a military helicopter in Peru.
 God has allowed me to do more than my fair share of exploring.